d12frosted/elpa-mirror/gnu/comint-mime-readme.txt

 <https://raw.githubusercontent.com/astoff/comint-mime/images/python-shell.png>

 The main motivation behind this package is to display plots in the Python shell.
-However, it does more that that.
+However, it does more than that.

 First, it is not constrained to graphics, and can display other "MIME attachments" such as HTML and LaTeX content.
 In fact, the Python backend